Lucky Mud plays SwampyTonk and Folkabilly. The unlikeliest of combinations and the most descriptive form of Mud Music.

 Don't forget, our Americana Cafe' Sundays concerts are now at Maggie's Musical Farm.

-Here are a few of our guests who've graced the concerts over the last seven years, and now we've begun year six.
+Here are a few of our guests who've graced the concerts over the last seven years, and now we've finished our seventh year.
+We wait impatiently for the music to return.

 Finn Magill and Alan Murray